Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/4-sign-in-hybrid/README.md

 ### Confidential client

-In this sample, the user is first authenticated using an MSAL Node confidential client.
+In this sample, the user is first authenticated to backend using an MSAL Node confidential client application.

 ```javascript
   const msal = require('@azure/msal-node');